Skip to main content

 Troubleshooting: Dialer Connection

-If you’re experiencing problems with the dialer, it’s important to narrow down whether the issue is related to your internet, your device, or the application itself.
-Use the steps below to diagnose and resolve the problem.
+If you're experiencing problems with the dialer, narrow down whether the issue is internet, device, browser, or application.
+This guide covers connection, audio, the 'Aw Snap' Chrome crash, and three-way call drops.

 1. Verify Your Internet Connection